 These past few weeks we have been exploring what we can learn from infection preventionists as we navigate life during a pandemic.
 Especially now as more of us prepare to leave self-isolation and shelter-in-place, we need to learn from the experts how best to stay safe and keep others safe.
 In today's post, we'll look at the two types of major personal protective equipment (PPE) you may be using as you re-enter work, appointments, and recreation: Masks and gloves.
 At the end, you'll also find our infographic with visual representation of the different kinds of masks and the glove removal process.

 You are a patient in the hospital, recovering from a surgical procedure.
 You are put on antibiotics to prevent infection, and everything seems fine.
 That is, until you begin to get sick.
 Not from your surgery, but from abdominal pain, fever, cramping, and terrible diarrhea.
-Your doctor informs you that you have become infected with Clostridium difficile.
+Your doctor informs you that you have become infected with Clostridioides difficile.
 Now you are not only trying to recover from your surgery, you are also trying to fight off the leading cause of hospital-acquired infection death.
 How did this happen?
 What is C. diff doing to your body?
-Today we’ll explore the disease that has hospitals and long-term care facilities desperate to find solutions: Clostridium difficile colitis.
+Today we’ll explore the disease that has hospitals and long-term care facilities desperate to find solutions: Clostridioides difficile colitis.

 With a new year almost upon us, today's post will look at some of the healthcare industry's biggest trends.
 These issues, while not new, will undoubtedly take center stage over the next year - and beyond.